RustFestEU/paris.rustfest.eu/location.md

  * metro 11
  * Bus 29

-Altough it's common to use bikes (or maybe not?) in the rest of the world, it's not very recommended in Paris (hard to find places where to park the bikes).
+Although it's common to use bikes (or maybe not?) in the rest of the world, it's not recommended in Paris (hard to find places where to park the bikes).

 All public transports (metro, bus, tramway, RER) are handled by the same company in Paris, bus, so one ticket will allow you to travel anywhere (inside the city and the closest towns).